vatsan143/Ex-2-Implementation-of-Combinational-logic-circuit-using-verilog-HDL./README.md

 ## Program:
 /*
 Program to implement the given logic function and to verify its operations in quartus using Verilog programming.
-Developed by: Baudhigan D
+Developed by: Srivatsan G
-RegisterNumber:23012654
+RegisterNumber:23013933

 module ex_02(a,b,c,d,f1);
 input a,b,c,d;